garywill/Starry/README.md

 * Group you starred repositories on github

-* Synchronize your groups to all your Mac computers
+* Synchronize your groups to all your iPhone, iPad and Mac computers

 * Language groups based on the languages of repositories